labor-digital/typo3-better-api-composer-plugin/README.md

 # Better Api Composer Plugin
 To provide extended functionality to the TYPO3 core we need to listen for loaded classes.
-However, TYPO3 uses the ClassAliasLoader which A.) modifies the autoload.php and B.) registers itself as first possible autoloader (spl_autoload_register -> FLAG prepend is set to true).
+However, TYPO3 uses the ClassAliasLoader which registers itself (you can configure this now, but the default is still TRUE) as first possible autoloader (spl_autoload_register -> FLAG prepend is set to true).

 The resulting problem is, that there is literary no way of adding an additional class loader to the stack.